2,3,4,5-tetrahydropyridine-2,6-dicarboxylate N-succinyltransferase

-The 3 substrates of this enzyme are succinyl-CoA, (S)-2,3,4,5-tetrahydropyridine-2,6-dicarboxylate, and H_{2}O, whereas its two products are CoA and N-succinyl-L-2-amino-6-oxoheptanedioate.
+The three substrates of this enzyme characterised from Escherichia coli are the (S) enantiomer of 2,3,4,5-tetrahydrodipicolinic acid (1), succinyl-CoA, and water.
+Its products are (S)-2-succinylamino-6-oxoheptanedioic acid (2) and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is succinyl-CoA:(S)-2,3,4,5-tetrahydropyridine-2,6-dicarboxylate N-succinyltransferase.
 Other names in common use include tetrahydropicolinate succinylase, tetrahydrodipicolinate N-succinyltransferase, tetrahydrodipicolinate succinyltransferase, succinyl-CoA:tetrahydrodipicolinate N-succinyltransferase, succinyl-CoA:2,3,4,5-tetrahydropyridine-2,6-dicarboxylate, and N-succinyltransferase.
 This enzyme participates in lysine biosynthesis.